Classical simulations of Abelian-group normalizer circuits with intermediate measurements: Introduction

 Here we further extend the classical simulation results of \cite{VDNest_12_QFTs}.
 We do so by considering normalizer circuits where \emph{intermediate measurements} are allowed at arbitrary times in the computation---whereas in \cite{VDNest_12_QFTs} only terminal measurements were considered.
 More precisely we define \textit{adaptive normalizer circuits} over $G$ to comprise the following three fundamental ingredients: \begin{itemize} \item \textbf{Normalizer gates} over $G$, i.e. QFTs, automorphism gates, quadratic phase gates. \item \textbf{Measurements} of generalized Pauli operators over $G$ at arbitrary times in the computation. \item \textbf{Adaptiveness:} the choice of normalizer gate at any time may depend (in a polynomial-time computable way) on the outcomes obtained in all previous measurement rounds. \end{itemize} If $G$ is chosen to be $\mathbb{Z}_2^{n}$, the corresponding class of adaptive normalizer circuits precisely corresponds to the class of adaptive Clifford circuits allowed in the original Gottesman-Knill theorem.

 This paper contains several results, summarized as follows: \begin{itemize} \item[I.] \textbf{A Gottesman-Knill theorem for all finite Abelian groups} (Theorem \ref{thm_main}).
 Given any Abelian group $G$, every poly-size adaptive normalizer circuit over $G$, acting on any standard basis input, can be efficiently simulated by a classical computer.
-That is, we show that the conditional probability distribution arising at each measurement (given the outcomes of previous measurements) can be sampled efficiently classically.
+That is, we show that the conditional probability distribution arising at each measurement (given the outcomes of the previous ones) can be sampled in classical polynomial time.